Rater Facets Models with Item/Rater Intercepts and Slopes

 Note

-If the trait standard deviation sigma
+If the trait standard deviation sigma strongly

 differs from 1, then a user should investigate the sensitivity

-of results using different theta integration points theta.k
+of results using different theta integration points theta.k.

 See also